theminstack/snippets/schema/README.md

 const isNode = $.object({ name: $.string() });
 ```

 Then, derive the recursive type.
-We need this type so that the recursive schema's type is explicit.
+This type is needed to explicitly type the recursive schema.

 ```ts
 type Node = $.SchemaType<typeof isNode>;